BICENTENNIAL TRIBUTE

 P(slumps in despair): ‘Twould seem you were right - my passion appears most absurd - such love as I plead is pure love indeed, for it only consists in the word! - though - in sooth (sighs) of kissing I was never so fond, as to make me believe that there was - yet - something beyond

-B: Ah, Pigot - your pain seems great - in truth, I do pity your fate - since the world we forget, when lips once have met - but there's not a Frenchwoman alive who'd want the life (pats shoulder) of an honest country doctor's wife - 'ere boredom is latent - she'd soon depart with your best-paying patient
+B: Ah, Pigot - your pain seems great - in truth, I do pity your fate - since the world we forget, when lips once have met - however, there's not a Frenchwoman alive who'd want the life (pats shoulder) of an honest country doctor's wife - 'ere boredom is latent - she'd soon depart with your best-paying patient

 n